comp110-lytle/comp110/site/exercises/wordle.md

 You will start by building the smaller, simpler building-block functions first (`contains_char` which helps you build `emojified`, then `input_guess`), before finally bringing together `emojified` and `input_guess` for use in `main`'s game loop.
 This bottoms-up process helps us break down the problem into more manageable steps.

 ## Part 0.
-Update Trailhead and Set up the Python Program
+Set up the Python Program

 In Visual Studio Code, be sure your workspace is open.
 (Reminder: File > Open Recent > comp110-YYS-workspace is a quick way to reopen it!
-Where YY is the current year and S is the semeseter: S for Spring, F for Fall.)
+Where YY is the current year and S is the semeseter or summer term.)

 Open the Explorer pane (click the icon with two sheets of paper or to to _View_ > _Explorer_) and expand the _Workspace_ directory.